Real Estate Transfer Fee Common Questions - T

 1. What methods do counties/municipalities use to foreclose on delinquent taxes or assessments?

-For tax foreclosures, counties/municipalities should use one of these three methods:
+For tax foreclosures, counties/municipalities use one of these three methods:

 1. Tax deed (sec.
 75.14, Wis.
 Stats.)